raadlak/raadlak.github.io/TimeSeries.md

       co2_missing[intp] = co2_missing['co2'].interpolate(method=intp)

-There are two additional methods that it would be interesting to test: plineand olynomial To use these methods, we need to provide the order parameter.
+There are two additional methods that it would be interesting to test: *spline* and *polynomial*.
+To use these methods, we need to provide the order parameter.

 ```python